pingcap/blog/why-shareit-selects-tikv-for-data-storage-for-its-2.4-billion-user-business.md

 In this post, I will talk about the challenges we faced with our previous storage solution, why we selected TiKV, and how TiKV fixes our pain points.
 I hope you find our experience useful for your future choice of database.

-## Challenges we faced with our previous solution
+## Challenges we faced with our previous distributed database

 Our business generates massive amounts of data every day, up to terabytes per hour, so we need a strong KV storage that supports: